Single-Minute Exchange of Dies (SMED)

 While SMED offers many benefits, implementing it can be tough.
 Common hurdles:

-- Resistance to Change: Employees do not want to change their changeover methods.
-Communication and training are key to getting them to agree.
+- Resistance to Change: Employees don’t want to change how they do changeovers.
+Communication and training is key to get them on board.

 - Initial Outlay: The cost of new tools, fixtures or equipment modifications can seem high.
 But the payback is usually worth it.